 - Willingness to repeat appropriate courses to improve cumulative GPA.

 - Timing of the request – should be made prior to the start of the semester of return to allow for the possibility of a satisfactory registration of courses.

-- Time is of the essence when submitting a request and documentation.
+- These requests are time sensitive and must be submitted before classes begin.
 Delays in submitting requests increase the academic component of the request and can have an adverse effect on the final decision.
-After 30 days, all undocumented requests are automatically denied.
+Requests cannot be reviewed without required supporting documentation.